 What about buying concert tickets?
 What do you think?
 Well, duh…

 Although perfect in most ways, one of my major gripes with Portugal is that you still need to carry around cash.
-Lots of shops, bars and restaurants don’t accept international credit cards, nor Maestro which is common in other parts of Europe.
+Quite a few shops, bars and restaurants don’t accept international credit cards, nor Maestro which until recently was common in other parts of Europe.
+Though admittedly the situation has improved post-pandemic.

 Turns out, most of these establishments still accept Portuguese debit cards with the MB logo.